Hello faithful shojo fans, and welcome again to our roundtable, Breaking Down Banana Fish!

 Although I have now written several reviews about Banana Fish, I’m not sure what my sales pitch would be if I had only a brief opportunity to convince someone to try it out.
 How about “It’s like if shoujo and seinen had a brilliant love child” ?

-MELINDA: That works for me!
+MJ: That works for me!

 Once again, I’d like to thank the wonderfully brilliant women here who took time out of their busy schedules this month to chat a bit about Banana Fish.
 Join us again in November, when we dig into volumes 9 & 10!

 mom saysSeptember 24, 2010 at 6:13 am